Ways out of darkness

 Jesse Daniel Lawrence (Writer and Director)

-Jesse trained in fiction and non-fiction directing at the NFTS, after reading History at Oxford University.
+Jesse trained in fiction directing at the NFTS, after reading History at Oxford University.
 His short films have won multiple awards and been screened and sold internationally.
 In 2019, he received a John Brabourne Award from the Film & TV Charity to support his screenwriting.

 Harry Knight (Producer)